SUSE/telemetry-server/README.md

 ```

 ## Submitting telemetry to the telemetry server
+NOTE: Remember to clone the github.com/SUSE/telemetry repo beside this repo
+to be able to use the `make generate` action.

 You can use the generate Makefile action to submit telemtry as follows:

 ```